 In fact, the top 5 holdings of this Canadian tech ETF make up over 80% of assets.

-This is by far the best Canadian tech ETF you can buy today if you want pure-play exposure to Canada's top technology companies.
+This is by far the best Canadian tech ETF you can buy today if you want pure-play exposure to the top Canadian tech companies.
 Just understand that it comes with a severe degree of concentration risk because of the heavy allocation to two stocks.

 In terms of fees, you'll pay $6.10 on every $1000 invested (0.61%) to own XIT.
-But considering its near 19% average annual return over the last decade, this fee is a non-factor.
+But considering its near 19% average annual total returns over the last decade, this fee is a non-factor.

 TD Global Technology Leaders Index ETF (TSE:TEC)

 Canadian tech investors rejoice!
-We finally have a low-fee option from TD that exposes us to some of the best technology options here in North America, and that is the TD Global Technology Leaders Index ETF (TSE:TEC).
+We finally have a low-fee option from TD, which trades in Canada, that exposes us to some of the best technology options here in North America, and that is the TD Global Technology Leaders Index ETF (TSE:TEC).

 TEC is a relatively new Canadian tech ETF, having been launched in early 2019.
 The ETF aims to track the Solactive Global Technology Leaders Index ETF and primarily contains mid to large-cap technology companies in North America.

 In terms of Canadian exposure, this ETF contains next to none.
 In fact, the largest Canadian-related option inside of this portfolio used to be Shopify.
 But due to its large drawdown and the stellar performance of many other companies in the ETF, it isn't even in the top 25 anymore.

-In terms of the top 10, Apple and Microsoft are the only 2 with double-digit weightings, but this tech ETF contains some of the most prominent companies in the world including Amazon, Facebook, Alphabet, Via, Tesla, NVIDIA and Paypal.
+In terms of the top 10, Apple and Microsoft are the only 2 with double-digit weightings.
+Still, this tech ETF contains some of the most prominent companies in the world, including Amazon, Facebook, Alphabet, Via, Tesla, NVIDIA and Paypal.

 The ETF is a global tech option, with 6%~ of holdings in the Greater Asia region and 6%~ in the Greater Europe region.
-But make no mistake about it, this is essentially a US technology pureplay.
+But make no mistake about it: this is essentially pure US technology.